 A great tool for planning distances and drive times is ViaMichelin.
 It’s a great tool because you can plot as many places in it as you’d like, down to vehicle and driving style.
 It not only gives you driving directions, but also offers distances, drive times and even cost of fuel and any tolls.

 Be sure to make stops every couple of hours to allow everyone a stretch, some bathroom time and fresh air.
-I try to schedule a cool visit to a historical area, botanical garden, park or good place to have a nice lunch or dinner before driving further.
+I try to schedule a cool visit to a historical area, botanical garden, park or an interesting place to have a nice lunch or dinner before driving further.

-And if you’re planning a family road trip, think about when your kids do best in a car.
+If you’re trying to plan a family road trip, think about when your kids do best in a car.
 Our kids don’t sleep well in the car, so we prefer to drive early in the mornings when everyone’s fresh and serene.

 the inevitable road trip electronics

 We all need some distraction and entertainment on a road trip.
-I pack an electronics bag which houses unimaginable amounts of chargers, cables, headsets, electronics and adaptors.
+I pack an electronics bag which holds unimaginable amounts of chargers, cables, headsets, electronics and adaptors.
+It’s basically a tote bag and no matter how hard I try, everthing gets tangled.
 Five of the key items in the electronics bag includes:

 1. Apple Store Collection

-iPod, iPad and iPhones.
+iPad and iPhones plus charger cables and earbuds.
 The kids enjoy movies, take photos and create collages, listen to music and play apps.
-I use my iPhone as our navigation tool.
+I use my iPhone as our navigation tool and camera.
 What would we do without Apple?

-2. ReVive Mobile Car Charger and Power Outlet
+2. BMK Mobile Car Charger and Power Outlet

 Plug it in to a lighter and you can charge anything that uses a standard wall plug.